Ransomware Protection and Removal

 Update: Acronis True Image 2017 New Generation, with Active Protection for Windows, is available by premium subscription, and includes local and cloud backup with ransomware protection by monitoring the Master Boot Record (MBR), abnormal file behavior, such as bulk file renaming, a whitelist of approved programs, a blacklist of unauthorized programs, program self-defense, and recovery of ransomware encrypted files by restoring good files from backup.

-In addition, Acronis Notary technology uses a file hash value and Blockchain technology to generate a unique notary certificate to validate the file retrieved is identical to the file originally backed up.
+In addition, Acronis Notary technology uses a file hash value and Ethereum blockchain technology to generate a unique notary certificate to validate the file retrieved is identical to the file originally backed up.

 2. Offline Backup